awsdocs/amazon-mwaa-user-guide/doc_source/tutorials-private-network-bastion.md

 ## Create the bastion instance<a name="private-network-create-bastion"></a>

-You can use the AWS CloudFormation console to launch the AWS CloudFormation stack needed for a Linux Bastion Host\.
-To learn more about each of the fields in this tutorial, see [Launch the Stack](https://docs.aws.amazon.com/quickstart/latest/linux-bastion/step2.html) in the *Linux Bastion Hosts on the AWS Cloud Quick Start Guide*\.
+The following section describes the steps to create the linux bastion instance using a [AWS CloudFormation template for an existing VPC](https://fwd.aws/vWMxm) on the AWS CloudFormation console\.

 **To create the Linux Bastion Host**

 1. Open the [Deploy Quick Start](https://fwd.aws/Jwzqv) page on the AWS CloudFormation console\.

+1. Use the region selector in the navigation bar to choose the same AWS Region as your Amazon MWAA environment\.

 1. Choose **Next**\.

+1. Type a name in the **Stack name** text field, such as `mwaa-linux-bastion`\.

 1. On the **Parameters**, **Network configuration** pane, choose the following options: